ScenicFramework/scenic/guides/overview_scene.md

 A Scene also responds to messages.
 The two types of messages Scenic will send to the scene are user input and events.

+Input is usually comes from the driver, such as mouse clicks and key presses, it can be handled with `c:Scenic.Scene.handle_input/3`.

+Messages are generally sent from child components (such as a button) and can be handled with `c:Scenic.Scene.filter_event/3`.

 ## Events

 You are free to send your own messages to scenes just as you would with any